Embodied Lifelong Learning for Task and Motion Planning: Experimental Evaluation

 \subsection{Lifelong Evaluation on BEHAVIOR}

-We next applied the evaluation protocol of Section~\ref{sec:ResultsLifelong2D} to 10 families of BEHAVIOR tasks (see Appendix~\ref{app:BehaviorDetails} for details).
+We next applied the evaluation protocol of Section~\ref{sec:ResultsLifelong2D} to 10 families of BEHAVIOR problems (see Appendix~\appendixRef{app:BehaviorDetails} for details).
 Figure~\ref{fig:ResultsLifelongBehavior} demonstrates that our method enables continual learning over this more complex and realistic domain.
 Notably, the agent improves even over the hand-crafted samplers that we provided as a starting point, demonstrating the usefulness of our approach even when engineered solutions are already in place.